 Culture & Travel8 February 2021

-Today, electricity is the world’s most needed resource.
-We need energy everywhere, from our homes to our workplaces and factories.
-Japan is among the countries with highest electricity production and consumption.
-Developed industry increases electricity consumption, requiring us to somehow increase production.
+Electricity is the most needed thing in the world today.
+Everything from our homes to workplaces and factories needs electricity.
+Japan is at the top of the list of countries with the highest electricity production and consumption.
+Developed industry increases electricity consumption; so you need to increase production as well.

-At this point, Japan's underground water resources have become prominent.
-Geothermal Information Institute President Sachio Ehara thinks that there are enough geothermal resources in Japan to produce the electricity of 20 large-scaled nuclear power plants.
-This much geothermal energy stems from nearly 200 volcanoes in the country.
-If they make use of this energy, it is estimated that 10% of the country's energy needs can be met in the first year only.
-Meaning that this is an incredible option.
-But why don't they make use of it?
+At this point, Japan's underground water resources come to the fore.
+According to Sachio Ehara, Head of the Geothermal Information Institute, there are enough geothermal resources in Japan to produce the electricity produced by 20 large nuclear power plants.
+The fact that there is so much geothermal energy is basically related to the fact that there are nearly 200 volcanoes in the country.
+If this energy is used, it is calculated that it will meet 10 percent of the country's energy needs in the first year.
+So, it's an incredible opportunity.
+But why don't they?

 Here is the source of the controversy.
 These geothermal resources are used for something else in Japan.
 For hot springs called “Onsen” in Japanese.
 The hot springs, which we all identify with Japan and whose history goes back a thousand years, use these underground resources.
 More than 3,000 hot springs in Japan are visited by 120 million people every year.